technologiestiftung/baumblick-frontend/README.md

 Both variables can be found in our shared vault.

+#### Database

+The Postgres database is hosted on AWS.
+See the documentation for setting it up in this repo [github.com/technologiestiftung/qtrees-ai-data](https://github.com/technologiestiftung/qtrees-ai-data)
 #### Trees vector tiles

 We fetch the trees vector tileset from our self-hosted tileserver.
 Add the URL to that tileset to the environment variable `NEXT_PUBLIC_TREE_TILES_URL`.
 Find the variable in our shared vault as well.
+You can find the source code for the server here [github.com/technologiestiftung/qtrees-vectortiles-generator/](https://github.com/technologiestiftung/qtrees-vectortiles-generator/)

-#### Trees API (using Supabase)
+#### Trees API (using Next API routes)

 We use a small "passthrough" API which exposes all the data that is required.
-The API is deployed as a Supabase Edge Function.
+The Postgres Database (AWS RDS) has a [PostgRest](https://github.com/PostgREST/postgrest) instance running on an AWS EC2 in front of it.
+The API is deployed as a Next.js API Routes.
+It mostly passes the requests through and does some sanity checks.
+Some API routes currently have a direct connection to the database.
+This will be replaced with remote procedure calls through PostgREST eventually.
+See the related files under [pages/api](pages/api/).
 Make sure to include the necessary environment variables as specified in `.env.example`.

 ### Installation